Stronger than the World: Filming

 With an estimated production budget of R $5 million, $1 million being an incentive investment from Ancine, The filming of Mais Forte que o Mundo began at the end of May 2015.
 The multi-sport center of São José dos Campos, better known as Teatrão, was one of the first filming locations.
 A ring was set up in the center of the theatrical gymnasium for José Loreto to interpret José Aldo's drills.
 In addition to the gymnasium, the façade of the São José dos Campos municipal hospital was also a recording point.
-In the recording, the facade of the hospital became an area of the Aeroporto Internacional de Manaus.
+In the recording, the façade of the hospital became an area of the Manaus International Airport.

 In July 2015, there was a production stoppage due to a wound of José Loreto when he went to make a mortal leap and ended twisting his ankle.
 Other scenes were also recorded in São Paulo, São Bernardo do Campo, Santos and Rio de Janeiro.
 In September 2015, the last scenes were shot in Las Vegas.

 Release

-Stronger than the World was scheduled to launch on national circuits on January 14, 2016, by the distributors Downtown and Paris Films.
+Stronger than the World was scheduled to launch on national circuits on January 14, 2016, by the distributors Downtown Filmes and Paris Filmes.
 However, the directors of the distribution companies took into account a possible failure at the box office due to UFC 194, in which Jose Aldo was defeated by the Irish fighter Conor McGregor.
 According to journalist Flávio Ricco, from UOL, the distributors wanted to take advantage of the Brazilian's victory to promote the biopic.
 Thus, the debut was postponed indefinitely, being finally released on June 16, 2016.